Partial Finger Amputation Workers’ Compensation in Pennsylvania

 - Loss of less than a substantial part of the first segment — receives half the scheduled weeks for that finger

-At a weekly compensation rate of $800, here is what the distinction means in dollars:
+At a weekly compensation rate of $800:

 - Thumb — full (100 weeks): $80,000 | half (50 weeks): $40,000